hhromic/midi-utils-js/README.md

 MidiParser class
 ----------------

 A very simple event-driven Midi messages parser for JavaScript.
-This class parses raw MIDI bytes arrays and generates relevant higher-level MIDI events.
+This class parses raw MIDI bytes arrays (must be ```Uint8Array``` objects) and generates relevant higher-level MIDI events.
 You must add your own event handlers for it to do anything useful.
 The following example illustrates all events that can be handled in the current version:

 ```javascript
 var mp = new MidiParser();